tberlok/paicos/README.md

 The examples require an Arepo snapshot.
 You can download one [here](https://www.dropbox.com/sh/xdmqpc72jprtfs7/AADTmM12Zqc4K5--R5OTb4oCa?dl=0) (1 GB Dropbox link).

-The main functionality is contained inside 8 classes.
+The main functionality is contained inside some main classes.
 These are:

 - Snapshot (arepo_snap.py)